About Copper Hummingbird:

 In the years since creating her first basic design, Nancy has gone on to create hummingbird feeders that are true works of art.
 She works primarily in copper, and often includes found and natural objects, fused glass, and torch-enameling to make unique, beautiful yet practical, pieces.
 You can find her selling these unique pieces at art shows around the Southwest.

-What should I feed?
+What should I feed to hummingbirds?
 1 part sugar to 4 parts water (by volume).
-There is no need to boil the water, but if it makes you feel better to boil it, knock yourself out…it doesn’t hurt a thing.
+There is no need to boil the water, but if it makes you feel better to boil it, knock yourself out…it doesn’t hurt a thing to do so.
 I recommend feeding only plain white table sugar mixed with water because white sugar is sucrose and sucrose is the primary sugar in flower nectar.
-FYI, anywhere between 1:3 and 1:5 is flower nectar range, so you are safe anywhere in between.
+FYI, anywhere between 1:3 and 1:5 sugar to water is flower nectar range, so you are safe anywhere within that range.
+It’s perfectly acceptable to go a bit stronger in the winter when the birds metabolic needs are greater.
 The hummingbirds will get any other nutrients they need from small insects.

 I do not recommend using any commercial mixes as they are all plain white sugar with other ingredients added.
-The added ingredients are at best unnecessary and at worst dangerous for the birds.
+The added ingredients are at best unnecessary and at worst dangerous to the birds.

 DO NOT use organic sugars "in the raw”.
 These sugars are not fully refined so they contain iron.
 Iron is toxic to hummingbirds.